 African American Healthcare Expert

 As the author of the first book on the clinical care of African Americans, Dr Greg Hall is an expert in the field.
 His book titled “Patient-Centered Clinical Care for African Americans: A Concise, Evidence-Based Guide to Important Differences and Better Outcomes” has been released by Springer International Publishing.
 This title is an easy-to-read guide for physicians and other clinicians outlining specific differences in communication, clinical therapies, medications, protocols, and other critical approaches to the care of African Americans.
 The book discusses a wide range of disorders impacting African Americans and takes a comprehensive and evidence-based approach to the clinical support of providers that see African American patients.

-Dr. Hall recently established the National Center for African American Health, Research, Education and Policy at Cleveland State University.
+Dr. Hall recently established the National Institute for African American Health, Research.
 This first-of-a-kind center will address African American health disparities and the social determinants of health.

 Countless studies show distinct differences in the care of African Americans in term of diagnosis and treatment of diabetes, hypertension, hyperlipidemia, and many other diseases.